Recovering from a Disaster

 The Queensland Government also offers support and financial assistance after a disaster.
 Call the Community Recovery Hotline on 1800 173 349 or visit the Queensland Government 'Recovery after a disaster' web page for more information.

 The RSPCA has information about looking after your pets during and after a disaster on their Disaster and Alerts web page.

 It's important to protect yourself and your loved ones in the aftermath of a disaster.
 Hazards like fallen power lines, storm debris, and contaminated water - just to name a few - can be deadly.

 The Queensland Government 'Health, wellbeing and cleaning up' web page provides links to fact sheets and further advice on how to safely clean up after a disaster.

 GIVIT (https://www.givit.org.au/) is a national not-for-profit organisation that matches donation offers with identified requests from a storm, fire, flood, or cyclone-affected region; eliminating the need for organisations to store and sort unexpected donations.

 GIVIT manages all offers of donated goods and services during recovery and 100% of donated money received by GIVIT is used to purchase essential items.
 GIVIT purchases items from local providers to support the local economy as it also recovers.

 If you want to donate goods to people who have been affected by a natural disaster in our Region, please pledge your offer at givit.org.au.

 The Queensland Government can help businesses after a disaster, including information on how to rebuild.
 Please read more information from the Queensland Government - Disaster Resilience page.

-Disaster support information for farmers can be found at the Queensland Farmer's Federation website.
+Disaster assistance for primary producers can be found at Queensland Rural and Industry Development Authority website.